DevtripDownloadManager/DTDM/README.md

 #### PC version

 This package contains simple devtrip download manager installer for personal computers.
-This will have installer for Windows, Linux and Mac based systems.
+This will have installer for Windows (DTDM.air, DTDM.exe and DTDM.zip), Linux (DTDM.air, DTDM.rpm and DTDM.deb) and Mac (DTDM.air and DTDM.dmg) based systems.
->`Available for Windows.
-And for Mac, Linux installer AIR based installers are available [Native installers TBD for MAC and Linux].`

 #### Tablet version